Mary Ellen Carroll

+Mary Ellen Carroll / MEC, studios, prototype 180 : Phase I - The Revolution, November 11, 2010.

-Mary Ellen Carroll is a conceptual artist who lives and works in New York City.
-The artist has exhibited at Whitney Museum, Alserkal Avenue in Dubai, ICA London, PS1-New York, The Menil Collection in Houston, and MUMOK in Vienna.
+Mary Ellen Carroll is a conceptual artist and activist who lives and works in New York City.
+For over four decades the artist has exhibited internationally and in the US including the Busan Biennial in South Korea, Whitney Museum, Alserkal Avenue in Dubai, ICA London, PS1-New York, The Menil Collection in Houston, and MUMOK in Vienna.
+Carroll's first career survey, Mary Ellen Carroll: How To Talk Dirty and Influence People,(2026) is at the Contemporary Arts Museum Houston.